What is Salesforce Revenue Cloud?

 On a strategic level, our assumption is that the creation of Revenue Cloud demonstrates an increased commitment from Salesforce to the products and services that now fall under this umbrella.

-Revenue Cloud must reorganize resources within the Salesforce ecosystem and for the creation of this, a product and engineering team required who are fully dedicated to do so.
+Revenue Cloud must reorganize resources within the Salesforce ecosystem and for the creation of this, a product and engineering team required who are fully dedicated to doing so.

 Also Check: Salesforce Announces Hyperforce

 Revenue Cloud is mentioned as not a product or solution, but a way of organizing Salesforce tools in a unified way.
 In launching Revenue Cloud, Salesforce is acknowledging that using several of their products together has a multiplier effect.
 Now is a good time for organizations to strategically and thoughtfully evaluate their entire lead-to-revenue architecture and all their various tools and systems to implement this to optimize one or more parts of the cycle.

 What are the challenges linked with Salesforce Revenue Cloud?

 The greatest challenge is in figuring out if and how Salesforce Revenue Cloud fits into your overall technical cycle and business strategy.
 Organizations still need to optimize their lead-to-revenue lifecycle and ensure a smooth and efficient transition between Revenue Cloud products and the organization’s other existing tools, including the ERP system.